Wander Franco Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- His most recent time out came on Sunday against the Oakland Athletics, when the righty tossed six innings, surrendering two earned runs while giving up six hits.
+- The right-hander's most recent time out was on Tuesday against the Texas Rangers, when he tossed 4 2/3 innings, surrendering three earned runs while allowing six hits.

+- In 13 games this season, the 27-year-old has amassed an ERA of 3.62, with 7.1 strikeouts per nine innings.
+Opponents are hitting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.